revealos/reveal-client/docs/SECURITY.md

-# Security Considerations
+# Reveal SDK – Security Model

-## Overview

-This document outlines security considerations and best practices for the Reveal SDK.
+This document outlines the Reveal SDK's security posture, threat model, and the invariants enforced across the codebase.

 ## Reporting Security Issues